Benedict Cumberbatch and Dame Anna Wintour attend Wimbledon

 Former deputy prime minister Sir Nick Clegg was also in the Royal Box.

-Benedict Cumberbatch and Dame Anna Wintour were among the famous faces to attend day 12 of Wimbledon.
+Benedict Cumberbatch, Dame Anna Wintour and Leonardo DiCaprio were among the famous faces to attend day 12 of Wimbledon.

+Wolf Of Wall Street actor DiCaprio was seen taking in the men’s singles semi-final on Friday between defending champion Carlos Alcaraz and Taylor Fritz, with McMafia actor James Norton also watching on.

-Dame Anna, who recently announced she was stepping down as day-to-day editor of American Vogue, arrived on Friday in her signature dark sunglasses and wearing a white dress adorned with blue flowers.
+Dame Anna, who recently announced she was stepping down as day-to-day editor of American Vogue, arrived at the championships in her signature dark sunglasses and wearing a white dress adorned with blue flowers.

 Sherlock actor Cumberbatch attended the tennis tournament with his wife, the theatre director and playwright Sophie Hunter.

-Former deputy prime minister Sir Nick Clegg was also in the Royal Box on Centre Court, along with his wife Lady Miriam Clegg.
+Former deputy prime minister Sir Nick Clegg was also in the Royal Box on Centre Court, with the former Liberal Democrats leader seen in conversation with Google DeepMind chief executive Sir Demis Hassabis.

-The men’s final will be set up on Friday as Carlos Alcaraz’s title defence continues against Taylor Fritz while seven-time champion Novak Djokovic takes on world number one Jannik Sinner.
+The men’s final will be set up on Friday as Alcaraz’s title defence continues against Fritz while seven-time champion Novak Djokovic takes on world number one Jannik Sinner.

 American actor Rami Malek was pictured arriving at the tournament in a cream suit and tie, with Indian cricket legend Sachin Tendulkar among the other notable names.